dj80hd/resource-consumer/README.md

 Consumes specified amount of millicores for durationSec seconds.
 Consume CPU uses "./consume-cpu/consume-cpu" binary (file consume-cpu/consume_cpu.go).
-When CPU consumption is too low this binary uses cpu by calculating math.sqrt(0) 10^7 times and if consumption is too high binary sleeps for 10 millisecond.
 One replica of Resource Consumer cannot consume more that 1 cpu.

 ### Consume Memory http request